 Containment measures: Domestic travel allowed only for seeking/providing essential services; 14-day self-quarantine required for those who had contact with symptomatic people.

-The first gazette with the Eswatini COVID-19 Regulations already included restriction of movements, prohibition of gatherings, closure of schools, borders and non-essential services and regulations on isolation or mandatory quarantine, price control, among other measures.
-Since 27 March, only cargo, returning citizens and legal residents are allowed to enter the country.
+Since 27 March, only cargo, returning citizens and legal residents have been allowed to enter the country.
+To prevent the spread of the virus, the country is continuously assessing the point of entries for importers and exporters of goods.
 Patients who knowingly expose others to coronavirus may be arrested and prosecuted for attempted murder or murder.
 Refusal to quarantine, the spread of false information or failure in complying with COVID-19 Regulations will be punished by up to five years in prison or a fine not exceeding 25,000 Emalangeni (around US$1,300), depending on the offence.

 The containment measures are reportedly exacerbating pre-existing humanitarian needs in Eswatini.
 There are reports of increasing hunger in some communities, including Kwaluseni Township, in the Manzini District, where most of the population reportedly lost their incomes with the closure of factories.
 Across the country, more than 11,000 vulnerable children have reportedly been left without their main nutritional daily meal, following the closure of all Government’s Neighbourhood Care Points, where they previously received two meals a day, according to media reports.
 The situation has compounded the closure of schools and the interruption of the school feeding scheme.
 The Ministry of Health encouraged farmers to embark on the production of maize, beans, vegetables and other food crops during the winter season.

 The IMF approved US$110.4 million in emergency financial assistance under the Rapid Financing Instrument to support the authorities’ efforts in addressing the severe economic impact of the COVID-19 pandemic.